Inventory

 Personal Property

-Definition: Employee personal property includes personal belongings brought into the place of employment frequently or for long term use.
+Definition: Employee personal property refers to personal belongings brought into the workplace frequently or for long-term use.

-Policy: When an employee brings a personal belonging to the workplace frequently or for long term use, the property should be recorded on the State Employee’s Personal Property form.
-The purpose of the form is to substantiate ownership of the personal property.
+Policy: When an employee brings personal belongings to the workplace for frequent or long-term use, the property should be recorded on the State Employee’s Personal Property form.
+This form substantiates the employee’s ownership of the item.

-The types of personal property that should be recorded include items typically inventoried under the fixed asset system, or items of a pilferable nature.
+Personal property that should be recorded includes items typically tracked under the fixed asset system or items that are easily pilfered.

-Procedure: The employee should complete and sign the State Employee’s Personal Property form (PDF) and submit it to his/her supervisor.
-The supervisor signs the form and forwards the original to Inventory Control.
-The supervisor keeps one copy and returns one copy to the employee.
+Procedure: The employee must complete and sign the State Employee's Personal Property form (PDF) and submit it to their supervisor.
+The supervisor signs the form, forwards the original to Inventory Control, retains one copy, and returns one copy to the employee.

-When the personal property is removed from the workplace, the supervisor should sign the bottom of the form and forward a copy to Inventory Control.
+When the personal property is removed from the workplace, the supervisor should sign the bottom of the form and send a copy to Inventory Control.

 Physical Inventory

-Definition: Physical inventory is verification that all fixed assets are currently located on campus.
+Definition: Physical inventory is the process of verifying that all fixed assets are currently located on campus.

 Policy: Physical inventories will be conducted every two years for all assets recorded in the equipment/capital asset module.
-A physical inventory of all assets with an acquisition cost or value of $10,000 or greater shall be completed on a yearly basis.
+Additionally, a physical inventory of all assets with an acquisition cost or value of $10,000 or greater shall be completed annually.

-Procedure: After a physical inventory of a building has been completed the results shall be compared to the records in the equipment/capital asset module and differences shall be noted.
-When all the differences have been noted, inventory will work to track down those items that were not found in the initial inventory.
+Procedure: After completing a physical inventory of a building, the results shall be compared to the records in the equipment/capital asset module, and any discrepancies will be noted.
+Inventory staff will then work to locate items that were not found during the initial inventory.

 Works of Art and Historical Treasures

-Definition: Works of art and historical treasures are items that are held for public exhibition, education, or research, rather than financial gain.
+Definition: Works of art and historical treasures are items held for public exhibition, education, or research rather than financial gain.
 They are protected, cared for, and preserved.

-Policy: All works of art and historical treasures will be recorded at their historical cost (or estimated fair market value if donated) whether they are held as an individual item or as a collection.
-All proceeds from the sale of such items will be used to procure additional works of art.
+Policy: All works of art and historical treasures will be recorded at their historical cost or estimated fair market value if donated, whether held individually or as part of a collection.
+Proceeds from the sale of such items will be used to acquire additional works of art.

-Procedure: All works of art or historical treasures that have a value equal to or greater than $10,000 will be recorded in the ISRS equipment module for tracking.
+Procedure: All works of art or historical treasures valued at $10,000 or more will be recorded in the ISRS equipment module for tracking purposes.
 These items will not be capitalized or depreciated.